 - Repair.
-Detoxify the body, which usually involves eliminating the source of the toxins and then purging toxins from the body.
-Sources of toxins may be external (such as pesticides, fungicides, plastics, and mold inside a water-damaged building) or internal (such as a bacterial, viral, or fungal infection).
+Detoxifying the body, which usually involves eliminating the source of the toxins and then purging toxins from the body.
+Sources of toxins may be external (such as pesticides, fungicides, plastics, and mold inside a water-damaged building) or internal (such as bacterial, viral, or fungal infection).

 - Optimize.
 After successfully addressing the causes of the illness or dysfunction, we work to restore optimal health and fitness through supplements that may include specific peptides.
 Peptides can take three to nine months for full benefit, and many patients note improvements rapidly within the first month.

 Peptides can be used to treat a wide range of illnesses and other conditions, along with enhancing energy, strength, memory, thinking, weight loss, and more.
 They may even make you look and feel younger and healthier.
 Here are a few illnesses that peptides are often used to treat:

 - Chronic metabolic issues, including obesity and inability to lose weight and muscle loss or inability to build muscle (which can be associated with low testosterone, diabetes, or hypothyroid)